 Visitors are welcome in our libraries.
 While the main function of the Library is to serve members of the University, we are proud to provide our community access and act as a point of reference for educational providers within the region.

 Visitors, including external borrowers and members of the SCONUL Access Scheme may use the Library between 08:30 - 18:00 on weekdays and 09:00 - 17:00 at weekends.
-Access may vary during public holidays, please see opening hours page for more details.
+Access may vary during public holidays, please see our opening hours page for more details.

 Anyone attending public lectures, evening classes and other official events are permitted access for the duration of the event.